 - Very little, as it turns out.
 Corpus callosotomies are rarely but regularly performed to alleviate severe epilepsy.
 Speech and memory are affected some, and a few glitches may become evident when information would normally cross those nerves, but the sense of self is usually entirely intact.
 This is because other pathways between the hemispheres remain intact.
 Information transfer is reduced, not eliminated.

-- In Dungeons & Dragons, getting bitten by an Ophidian (snake-like creatures commonly found as slaves of the evil serpentine Yuan-ti) results in a not-so-pretty transformation process.
+- Getting bitten by an Ophidian (snake-like creatures commonly found as slaves of the evil serpentine Yuan-ti) results in a not-so-pretty transformation process.
 After two weeks, the victim fully transforms into another Ophidian, with no memory of its previous existence.

 - Similarly, a Mind Flayer larva devours the brain of a host humanoid, and absorbs the host body as part of its own, in a process called ceremorphosis.
 The newborn creature has no memory of its host's existence.
 However, mind flayers scare other mind flayers with stories of the Adversary, a mind flayer who retained its host's personality and, in revenge, dedicated itself to destroying mind flayer society from the inside.

 - Also true of some varieties of slaad (embodiments of Chaotic Neutral), of bodaks (featureless beings similar to but distinct from doppelgangers), and of many varieties of undead.
 This seems to be associated with magical creatures that are either evil, or so chaotic as to be completely beyond conventional morality.